RichardKelley/dendron/docs/2_tutorial_implicit_seq.md

     sd.play(self.blackboard["speech_out"][0], self.model.generation_config.sample_rate)
 ```

 This is almost identical to the `TTSAction` from the previous part of the tutorial, except that on line 11 we are `pop()`ing the input text from the blackboard entry.
-This relates again to our use of a list, the utility of which will become clear in the next part.
+This relates again to our use of a list, the utility of which will become clear later on.
 For now, we can create an instance of these two classes and create a speech sequence:

 ```python linenums="1"
 speech_node = TTSAction("speech_node")